Manuel Prado Ugarteche: Important events

-Called the 1945 general election, Prado sponsored the candidacy of General Eloy Ureta,the victor in the war against Ecuador in 1941.
-But the most popular candidacy was that of the jurist José Luis Bustamante y Rivero,representing a front or alliance of parties including the APRA: the National Democratic Front,which proved triumphant.
+In the 1945 general election Prado sponsored the candidacy of General Eloy Ureta, the victor in the war against Ecuador in 1941.
+But the most popular candidacy was that of the jurist José Luis Bustamante y Rivero, representing a front or alliance of parties including the APRA: the National Democratic Front, which proved triumphant.

 After his tenure, Prado traveled and settled in Paris where he owned a residence on the elegant Avenida Foch.
 In Lima, he was the owner of the Edificio Rímac from 1939 to 1945.

-His government's position on the Jewish Holocaust
+Position on the Jewish Holocaust

-Faced with the systematic extermination of millions of Jews in Europe, Manuel Prado Ugarteche, through his Chancellor Dr. Alfredo Solf de Muro, implemented a strict policy of denying visas to Jews who asked for entry to Peru, even though they desperately sought to escape certain death.
+Faced with the systematic extermination of millions of Jews in Europe, Manuel Prado Ugarteche, through his Chancellor Alfredo Solf de Muro, implemented a strict policy of denying visas to Jews who asked for entry to Peru, even though they desperately sought to escape certain death.

-Very notorious is the case of "the negative response of the Prado government to the request of the "WorldJewishCongress" so that Peru, like many countries in the world, would agree to admit Jewish children orphaned by war that were to be maintained and educated on 20 Jews residing in Peru.
-The Peruvian government, through Chancellor Dr. Solf and Muro, rejected in 1944 the request to admit 200 Jewish children aged 4 to 10 who later were murdered at Auschwitz.
+Very notorious is the case of "the negative response of the Prado government to the request of the "World Jewish Congress" so that Peru, like many countries in the world, would agree to admit Jewish children orphaned by war that were to be maintained and educated on 20 Jews residing in Peru.
+The Peruvian government, through Chancellor Solf de Muro, refused in 1944 the request to admit 200 Jewish children aged 4 to 10, who later were murdered at Auschwitz.